unChaz/sci-fi-5e/srd/classes/scion.md

 ##### Cantrips

-At 1st level, you know four cantrips of your choice from the sorcerer tek skill list.
-You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.
+At 1st level, you know four cantrips of your choice from the scion tek skill list.
+You learn additional scion cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Scion table.

 ##### Tek Slots

-The Sorcerer table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
-To cast one of these sorcerer tek skills, you must expend a slot of the tek skill’s level or higher.
+The Scion table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
+To cast one of these scion tek skills, you must expend a slot of the tek skill’s level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 For example, if you know the 1st-level tek skill *burning hands* and have a 1st-level and a 2nd-level tek skill slot available, you can cast *burning hands* using either slot.

 ##### Tek Skills Known of 1st Level and Higher

-You know two 1st-level tek skills of your choice from the sorcerer tek skill list.
+You know two 1st-level tek skills of your choice from the scion tek skill list.

-The Tek Skills Known column of the Sorcerer table shows when you learn more sorcerer tek skills of your choice.
+The Tek Skills Known column of the Scion table shows when you learn more scion tek skills of your choice.
 Each of these tek skills must be of a level for which you have tek skill slots.
 For instance, when you reach 3rd level in this class, you can learn one new tek skill of 1st or 2nd level.

-Additionally, when you gain a level in this class, you can choose one of the sorcerer tek skills you know and replace it with another tek skill from the sorcerer tek skill list, which also must be of a level for which you have tek skill slots.
+Additionally, when you gain a level in this class, you can choose one of the scion tek skills you know and replace it with another tek skill from the scion tek skill list, which also must be of a level for which you have tek skill slots.

 ##### Tekcasting Ability

-Charisma + Will is your Tekcasting ability for your sorcerer tek skills, since the power of your tek relies on your ability to project your will into the world.
+Charisma + Will is your Tekcasting ability for your scion tek skills, since the power of your tek relies on your ability to project your will into the world.
 You use your Charisma whenever a tek skill refers to your Tekcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a sorcerer tek skill you cast and when making an attack roll with one.
+In addition, you use your Charisma modifier when setting the saving throw DC for a scion tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier